Welcome to the official website of the Incorporated Association of Organists

 Welcome to the website of the Incorporated Association of Organists.
 The IAO is a registered charity that provides information, support, education, and training for organists, choir trainers and organ enthusiasts.
 With over 5,000 members worldwide and over 80 affiliated associations, we are an influential voice in the classical music world, and provide a strong network and representation for our members.
 Organists’ Review is the leading publication for lovers of the organ and its music, and the IAO is justifiably proud of this quarterly publication.
 It is packed full of the latest news and events in the organ world, and includes topical articles, in-depth features on current themes, and new music and CD reviews.
 Organists’ Review is available through local associations or by direct subscription.

-In the Autumn we promote OrganFest, held in varying locations outside London, and comprises a weekend of events.
+We promote OrganFest, which has been held in varying locations outside London, and comprises a weekend of events.
 OrganFest is organised jointly with the Royal College of Organists (RCO) and the British Institute of Organ Studies (BIOS), and in recent years has taken place in Birmingham, Edinburgh, and Hull.

-If you are interested in the world of the organ, whether as performer or audience, amateur or professional, please take a look through our website and get in touch if you would like to join us in exploring ‘The King of Instruments’.
-In particular, we would love to welcome you to the Festival, where you can enjoy the company of like-minded people, make new friends and experience world-class musicians performing great music in wonderful venues.
+If you are interested in the world of the organ, whether as a performer or listener, amateur or professional, please browse our website, and do get in touch if you would like to join us in exploring ‘The King of Instruments’.
+In particular, we should be delighted to welcome you to the Music Festival, where you can enjoy the company of like-minded people, make new friends, and experience world-class musicians performing great music in wonderful venues.

 You can find out more about the activities and performances in your local area through our affiliated local associations.
 I encourage you to go along and see what they do.